AAFC-BICoE/android-real-ws/README.md

     }
 }
 ```
-Note above that payload.locations is the full URI to get the locations associated with a container.
+Note above that `container.locations` is the full URI to get the locations associated with a container.
-It has the form: location/container/PRIMARY_KEY
+It has the form: `location/container/PRIMARY_KEY`

-Using this URI http://localhost:8080/seqdb-ws/v1/location/container/1 should produce something like:
+Using this URI  `http://localhost:8080/seqdb-ws/v1/location/container/1` should produce something like:
 ```
 {